 10 Chambers Collective’s GTFO looks ready to take on the challenge and carve out a space for itself in this niche gaming genre.
 Since the game’s 2017 announcement, we haven’t seen much coverage on GTFO as it seems somewhat shrouded in mystery, which is fitting for a horror game.

 So here’s everything currently known regarding 10 Chambers Collective’s new project.
 Make sure to check back as we’ll be updating this story in the future.

 GTFO Release Date

 GTFO was first announced at The Game Awards 2017, where a short gameplay trailer was revealed.
 The game was given a 2018 release window and has since had its console release delayed indefinitely.
 However, PC owners can try out the Early Access version on Steam as of December 2019.

-It is being self-published by developer 10 Chambers Collective, a studio started by former Starbreeze/Overkill Software Creative Director Ulf Andersson, best known for creating the co-op ‘heist’ first-person shooter series Payday.
+It is being self-published by developer 10 Chambers Collective, a studio started by former Starbreeze/Overkill Software Creative Director Ulf Andersson, best known for being the creative lead behind Payday.

 GTFO is confirmed to be releasing for PC, and it’s currently unknown whether or not the game will be ported to Xbox One, PlayStation 4, or Nintendo Switch.
 However, it seems likely that home console versions will be announced before the game launches or soon after.

 Details surrounding the story set-up for GTFO are scarce, but so far, we know that the game centers on four main characters, each one with their quirky personalities: Woods, Dauda, Hacket, and Bishop.

 We don’t know as of yet how these characters ended up in these circumstances or The Warden’s motives, but it seems like the community will be able to uncover the truth for themselves through gameplay.
 This information will most likely be revealed through character dialogue, environmental clues, and collectibles spread throughout levels.